Recovery · Soft Tissue

 MODERATE VALUE

 Valuable after heavy pulling sessions.
-Side-lying position with the arm overhead to access the lat fully.
+Side-lying with the arm overhead to access the lat fully.
 Avoid aggressive pressure directly on the medial scapular border; work the tissue lateral to it.

 IT Band